ava-labs/avalanche-docs/docs/nodes/maintain/chain-config-flags.md

 #### `keystore-insecure-unlock-allowed` (bool):

 If true, allow users to unlock accounts in unsafe HTTP environment.
 Defaults to false.

+### State Sync Settings

+#### `state-sync-enabled` (boolean):

+Set to `true` to start the C-Chain with state sync enabled.
+The peer will download chain state from peers up to a recent block near tip, then proceed with normal bootstrapping.
+Defaults to `false`.

+#### `state-sync-skip-resume` (boolean):

+If set to `true`, the chain will not resume a previously started state sync operation that did not complete.
+Normally, the chain should be able to resume state syncing without any issue.
+Defaults to `false`.

+#### `state-sync-min-blocks` (int):

+Minimum number of blocks the chain should be ahead of the local node to prefer state syncing over bootstrapping.
+If the node's database is already close to the chain's tip, bootstrapping is more efficient.
+Defaults to `300000`.

+#### `state-sync-ids` (string):

+Comma separated list of node IDs (prefixed with `NodeID-`) to fetch state sync data from.
+If not specified (or empty), peers are selected at random.
+Defaults to empty string.

+#### `state-sync-server-trie-cache` (int):

+Size of trie cache used for providing state sync data to peers in MBs.
+Should be a multiple of `64`.
+Defaults to `64`.

 ## X-Chain Configs